INFORMATION

 For DRA’s practice, effective

-to professional truth telling, which in practical terms
+consulting is akin to professional truth telling, which

-means that DRA’s work must refer to more than simply
+in practical terms means that DRA’s work had to refer to

 to values that define a working relationship with others: